-One of the factors motivating many individuals and businesses to relocate to Nevada is the hospitable income tax climate which prevails in the state.
+One of the factors motivating many individuals and businesses to establish Nevada residency is the hospitable income tax climate which prevails in the state.
 Nevada imposes no income tax whatsoever on individuals or on business entities.
-Ashley Quinn, CPAs and Consultants, Ltd. is particularly experienced in the tax rules and planning aspects of relocation from California to Nevada and can help you evaluate your potential for state income tax savings by relocating to Nevada.
+Ashley Quinn, CPAs and Consultants, Ltd. is particularly experienced in the tax rules and planning aspects of relocation from California to Nevada and can help you evaluate your potential for state income tax savings by claiming Nevada residency.
 Ashley Quinn has also successfully represented many clients in state residency audits.

 California Revenue and Taxation Code Section 17014(a) defines “resident” to include (1) “Every individual who is in California for other than a temporary or transitory purpose”; and (2) “Every individual who is domiciled in California who is outside the state for a temporary or transitory purpose.”
 Conversely, any individual who is not a California resident is a “nonresident.”